 Responsibilities of Trustees

-- Maintaining accurate records of trust transactions
+- Maintaining accurate records of all trust transactions and decisions

 Decision-making Authority